openedx/edx-proctoring/docs/testing/test_plan.md

 ## Certificates and Grades

 #### A rejected exam review should invalidate certificate and set grade to 0
+- [ ] Login as a verified learner and follow steps to start, complete, and submit a proctored exam
+    - [ ] Make sure to receive a grade greater than 0
+- [ ] Get the `external_id` of the attempt from LINK
+- [ ] As an admin user use the external id to send a POST request to the exam review endpoint with a status of `suspicious`
+- [ ] Update the review from `suspicious` to `rules violation` LINK
+- [ ] Validate the exam grade has been overridden to zero using gradebook LINK
+- [ ] use the following query against reed replica to validate the certificate has been marked `unavailable`
+    - [ ] `select * from proctoring_proctoredexamstudentattempt where user_id = <id> and proctored_exam_id = <id>;`

+#### If a learner has multiple sessions for an exam, a falling review of either recording should invalidate thie certificate and set the grade to 0
+- [ ] Login as a verified learner and follow steps to put your exam attempt in the `error` state LINK
+- [ ] In another browser, use the instructor dashboard to allow this learner to resume
+- [ ] Returned to the learner's browser, refresh the page, start, complete, and submit the exam.
+    - [ ] make sure to receive a grade that will meet the threshold for passing the course
+- [ ] Get the `external_id` of both the resumed and submitted attempts from LINK
+- [ ] As an admin user use the external id of the resumed attempt to send a POST request to the exam review endpoint with a status of `passed`
+- [ ] As an admin user use the external id of the submitted attempt to send a POST request to the exam review endpoint with a status of `suspicious`
+- [ ] Update the review from `suspicious` to `rules violation` LINK
+- [ ] Validate the exam grade has been overridden to zero using gradebook LINK
+- [ ] use the following query against reed replica to validate the certificate has been marked `unavailable`

 #### If a learner has multiple sessions for an exam, a certificate is not released until all reviews are verified
+- [ ] TODO -- I was under the impression this was the case but my testing of the behavior seems to indicate we do release a certificate so long as neither review is rejected.

 ## Instructor Dashboard